RyBarbian/INSTALLGODX/README.md

-# INSTALLGODX
+# INSTALLGODX on fresh Ubuntu VM

-#Install for GoDxoin and godxoin.conf files
+#Install for GoDxoinB1.1.1 and godxoin.conf files

+# git clone https://github.com/RyBarbian/INSTALLGODX

 # BE SURE to edit the rpcuser and rpcpassword fields BEFORE running install.sh
 #this is done by the following commands:

-# git clone https://github.com/RyBarbian/INSTALLGODX
 # cd INSTALLGODX
 # sudo nano godxoin.conf